SashenkaZhyk/MyResume/content/home/experience.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "AVP; Sr Fin Analyst; GWIM FINANCE CLIENT BALANCE REPORTING " company = "harlotte, North Carolina Area" company_url = "" location = "Charlotte" date_start = "2018-04-01"
+  title = "AVP; Sr Fin Analyst; GWIM FINANCE CLIENT BALANCE REPORTING " company = "Bank of America" company_url = "" location = "Charlotte, North Carolina Area" date_start = "2018-04-01"
   date_end = ""
   description = """
   Responsibilities include:

-  * Reconciled balances and Net New Money flows between two systems (PMAC and CBR).
-  * Researched by account and Household, largest client balance flow movements for accuracy and correlation with the market.
+  * Analyzed balances and net new money flows correlation with the markets.
+  * Build and restructured reports utilized in monthly reporting to simplify and improve process efficiency.
+  * Trained and developed newly hired employees.
-  * Developed queries and macros that reduced manual work.
+  * Developed queries and macros that eliminated redundancy, automated manual tasks and reduced chance of error.
-  * Led project on transitioning team to the new utility Hadoop by converted queries to Impala/Hive, and facilitated configuration of compatible software
+  * Led project on transitioning team to the new utility Hadoop by converted queries to Impala/Hive, and facilitated configuration of compatible software.
+  * Tested data quality between Hadoop and Midas database.
 """

 [[experience]]